-We have audited the accompanying statement of net assets available for plan benefits of The Ethan Allen Retirement Savings Plan (the Plan) as of December 31, 2015 and the related statement of changes in net assets available for plan benefits for the year ended December 31, 2015.
+We have audited the accompanying statement of net assets available for plan benefits of The Ethan Allen Retirement Savings Plan (the Plan) as of December 31, 2016 and 2015, and the related statement of changes in net assets available for plan benefits for the year ended December 31, 2016.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.